thenexthub/package-manager/Documentation/ModuleAliasing.md

             name: "App",
             dependencies: [
                 .product(name: "Utils",
-                         package: "swift-draw"),
+                         package: "codira-draw"),
                 .product(name: "Game",
-                         package: "swift-game",
+                         package: "codira-game",
                          moduleAliases: ["Utils": "CodiraGameUtils"]),
             ])
     ]
 ```

-The `Utils` module from `swift-game` is renamed as `CodiraGameUtils`, and all the references to `Utils` in source files of `Game` are compiled as `CodiraGameUtils`.
-Similar to Example 1, no source or manifest changes are required by the `swift-game` package.
+The `Utils` module from `codira-game` is renamed as `CodiraGameUtils`, and all the references to `Utils` in source files of `Game` are compiled as `CodiraGameUtils`.
+Similar to Example 1, no source or manifest changes are required by the `codira-game` package.
 Since the package identifier is unique to the package, using it as the prefix for the new module alias should prevent collisions.

 If more aliases need to be defined, they can be added with a comma delimiter, per below.